 Student Enrollment Semester Conditions Academic Standing First-Time Freshmen ENMU GPA is below 2.0 following first enrollment period Academic Warning End of 2nd Semester ENMU cumulative GPA is below 2.0; student's Academic Probation semester GPA is below 2.0 following one semester of academic warning Note: Students placed on probation will remain on probation until they achieve good academic standing (cumulative and semester GPAs of at least 2.0) or are suspended.
-End of 3rd Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following one semester of academic probation Academic Suspension Transfer End of 1st Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following first semester Academic Probation Admitted on probation, the student's ENMU cumu- lative and semester GPA are below 2.0 OR ENMU GPA is below 2.0 Academic Suspension Note: Students placed on probation will remain on probation until they achieve good academic standing (cumulative and semester GPAs of at least 2.0) or are suspended.
-End of 2nd Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following one semester of academic probation Academic Suspension Returning End of 1st Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following first semester Academic Probation Admitted on probation, the student's ENMU cumu- lative and semester GPA are below 2.0 OR ENMU GPA is below 2.0 Academic Suspension Note: Students placed on probation will remain on probation until they achieve good academic standing (cumulative and semester GPAs of at least 2.0) or are suspended.
+End of 3rd Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following one semester of academic probation Academic Suspension Transfer End of 1st Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following first semester Academic Probation Admitted on probation, the student's ENMU cumu- lative and semester GPA are below 2.0 OR ENMU GPA is below 2.0 Academic Suspension achieve goo probation will remain on probatio anding (cumulative and semeste d.
+End of 2nd Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following one semester of academic probation Academic Suspension Returning End of 1st Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following first semester Academic Probation Admitted on probation, the student's ENMU cumu- lative and semester GPA are below 2.0 OR ENMU GPA is below 2.0 Academic Suspension achieve goo probation will remain on probatio anding (cumulative and semeste d.
 End of 2nd Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following one semester of academic probation Academic Suspension Continuing End of any Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following first semester Academic Probation Note: Students placed on probation will remain on probation until they achieve good academic standing (cumulative and semester GPAs of at least 2.0) or are suspended.
 End of any Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following one semester of academic probation Academic Suspension